 As a result of his extensive travels, not only through the storied cities of Old Europe but also in Africa, the Middle East, Asia and America, Duncan regularly generates original illustrated material for print and digital media.
 He has been commissioned to write articles in magazines such as Hidden Europe and Timeless Travels.
 Duncan has great affection for the places about which he has written, as well as an extensive photo library available for commercial usage (his images are also available as limited edition greetings cards and prints).

 Duncan has appeared on radio and television to promote his work, including the American shows Raw Travel and Mysteries at the Museum.
 He has also given illustrated lectures in bookshops and universities, to societies and even at London’s Victoria & Albert Museum.
 He released his first audio tour CD in 2010.

-Born in Sheffield, England in 1960 Duncan first got the history bug when his grandfather revealed the grave of a Roman soldier to him in his back garden!
-Aged just eleven he opened his own private museum before going on to read Ancient History and Archaeology at Birmingham University.
-Together with his late father, Trevor, he wrote and illustrated four highly successful books on the curiosities of Sheffield and Yorkshire, and later wrote the best-selling topographical book Yorkshire: A Portrait in Colour.
-Still a passionate collector he tries to restrict his habit to vintage travel books – he is fascinated by forgotten British travellers of the 1920s and 30s – whilst also enjoying gardening, natural history, and music.
+Born in Sheffield, England in 1960, Duncan got the history bug when his grandfather, the historian Philip G. M. Dickinson, showed him a turf maze and the grave of a Roman soldier in his back garden!
+Aged just eleven Duncan opened his own private museum before going on to read Ancient History and Archaeology at Birmingham University.
+Together with his late father, Trevor, he wrote and illustrated four highly successful books on the curiosities of Sheffield and Yorkshire.
+He also penned the best-selling topographical book Yorkshire: A Portrait in Colour.
+Still a passionate collector, his interests include vintage Penguin travel books and with them a fascination in forgotten British travellers of the 1920s and 30s.
+He also enjoys gardening and natural history, and has an eclectic taste in music.

 Duncan divides his time between England and Central Europe, and is a Fellow of the Royal Geographical Society.
 He is also a member of the British Guild of Travel Writers.